Google Pixel 4 confirmed with first official picture on Twitter

 After dozens of Google Pixel 4 leaks over the past weeks, Made by Google has tweeted the first picture confirming the upcoming flagship phone.
-The image seems to confirm that the device will have a square camera module on the back with three rear cameras.
+The image seems to confirm that the device will have a square camera bump on the back with three rear cameras.
+Rumors earlier this week suggested the Pixel 4 phone could come equipped with the tech giant's Project Soli chip, which would let users operate phones via hand gestures using Google's radar-based motion sensors.
+We have our own reasons why we think Google leaked the Pixel 4 image now.

 "Well, since there seems to be some interest, here you go!
 Wait 'til you see what it can do. #Pixel4," the tweet says.